 5 Reasons I Prefer Spain Over America (Miami)

-As many of you might know, a few weeks ago I moved to Spain to start my Masters in Cultural Tourism and I really don’t want to look back.
-Even before I came to Europe, I knew definitely I belong here.
-I will be studying this Masters for a year.
-Six years ago I had the chance to study abroad in the USA (Miami to be specific).
-For us Puerto Ricans going to the States is just “going mainland” so, this is my first time actually living “outside US”
+As many of you might know, I moved to Spain to start my master’s in Cultural Tourism in 2016 and I really didn’t want to look back, but things happen and I went back to my country and worked 9-5.
+Even before I went to live in Europe, I knew I belonged here.
+I did my Master’s for a year.
+In 2010, I had the chance to study abroad in the USA (Miami specifically).
+For us, Puerto Ricans going to the States is just “going mainland,” so, this is my first time living “outside the US”

 I decided to look back (even though I just mentioned I wouldn’t do it) to compare how different are my first two weeks in Spain from the ones in the USA and why I definitely prefer it here.
 These are my reasons: